 - Demonstration of English proficiency (see English Proficiency, below)

-- In addition to the regular application fee of $100, a non-refundable application fee of $150 (total of $250) is required for processing of the International student application
+- In addition to the regular enrollment fee of $100, a non-refundable application fee of $350 (total of $450) is required for processing of the International student application

 - An I-20 Request Form with a photocopy of your passport